 Yes, you can freeze sauerkraut.
 Sauerkraut will retain its flavor more readily if you are freezing FRESH sauerkraut.
+Read on to learn everything there is to know about how to freeze sauerkraut.

 What is the best way to freeze Sauerkraut?